 Stone Collecting Permits Suspended

-The reason for this suspension is to evaluate and determine if and where stone collection is permissible based on ecological, historical, cultural reasons and to complete the District forest resource management plan.
+The reason for this suspension is to evaluate and determine if and where stone collection is permissible based on ecological, historical, and cultural reasons, and to complete the district forest resource management plan.

 Don’t Move Firewood

 To help protect the forest from invasive insects that can kill trees and devastate the ecosystem, please do not transport firewood over long distances.
 Firewood can harbor insects such as emerald ash borer.